 However, microbiota that are still relatively intact have not yet completely disappeared.
-Certain populations considered ‘traditional’ or ‘hunter-gatherers’, in that they have remained more or less on the margins of ‘modernisation’ processes, are their living carriers still today.
+Certain populations considered ‘traditional’ or ‘hunter-gatherers’, in that they have remained more or less on the margins of ‘modernisation’ processes, would be their living carriers still today.
 But according to some estimates, by 2050, more than two and a half billion people will have left their ‘traditional’ ways of life for ‘urban’ lifestyles.
 The continuation and generalisation of this story of a progressive and supposedly inevitable ‘westernisation’ of lifestyles and of intestines is cause for worry.
 And all the more so since, once initiated, this degradation of the microbiota will be transmitted and amplified irremediably from generation to generation.
 To alleviate this crisis in our internal ecologies, biologists have launched vast campaigns to collect excrement from these ‘traditional’ populations.
 Their objectives: the development of knowledge and the improvement of public health.
 But these practices and the stories of disappearance on which they are based pose many problems.
 By constituting populations located on the margins of industrial histories as possible resources for restoring the ecologies of industrialised populations, they replay the tropes of a colonial history polarised by the evidence of its western accomplishment.
-In doing so, this makes it difficult to take seriously the knowledge, practices, lifestyles and worlds of those who are in the process of disappearing, other than by precisely delimiting ‘resources’ deemed interesting.
+In doing so, this makes it difficult to take seriously the knowledge, practices, lifestyles and worlds of those who would be in the process of disappearing, other than by precisely delimiting ‘resources’ deemed interesting.
 It makes obvious and necessary the collection by scientists, ‘for the long-term health of humanity’, of samples of microbiota, and the cataloguing, in their names, of data, knowledge and practices that could emerge from the process.
 But then another problem arises: that of the partial nature of their collection and conservation.
 The microbiota gathered only represent a portion of the intestinal microbiota, and the technologies used cannot guarantee their conservation.
 And what sense could there be in seeking to conserve dynamic ecologies, sets of situated relationships, that condition what microbes are and do?

-What we lose due to the deterioration of ecologies and the disappearance of certain microbial strains from the intestines is less the disappearance of isolated microbial species, the emptying of boxes in the nomenclature of their classifications, than the shattering of whole worlds and unique lifestyles.
+What is disappearing due to the deterioration of ecologies and the disappearance of certain microbial strains from the intestines is less the disappearance of isolated microbial species, the emptying of boxes in the nomenclature of their classifications, than the shattering of whole worlds and unique lifestyles.
 These worlds, this story suggests to us, are full of interspecific relationships, constituting ways of feeding and (self) healing, of giving birth and growing, of inhabiting territories and maintaining relationships with the multitude of creatures who populate and shape them: so many ways of living and dying in worlds much larger than those of humans alone, a fortiori of westerners; so many ways, again, to weave and tell stories.
 Seeking to preserve these microbiota then requires much more than the collection and preservation of excrement samples.
 This necessitates the defence of the worlds that these microbiotas presuppose or the reinvention of worlds where they, and the human communities they imply, could regenerate.